SwordfishBE/HarderWardens-mod/README.md

-# Harder Wardens — Fabric Mod (1.21.11)
+# Harder Wardens — Fabric Mod

-Fabric port of the [HarderWardens Spigot plugin](https://github.com/JustErikSK/HarderWardens-plugin) by JustErikSK.
+Fabric mod based on the HarderWardens Spigot plugin by JustErikSK.

 Wardens gain more HP, deal more damage, and drop better loot.
 Fully configurable via a single JSON file.